 Building a new Nessus Test Case is straight forward.
 First, create a scan policy within Nessus.
-If you have a specific audit file that you would like to use (ex: one downloaded from the IASE website), you must first upload it into Nessus.
+If you have a specific audit file that you would like to use, you must first upload it into Nessus.
 Instructions for uploading an audit file and creating a scan policy in Nessus can be found in the following document.
 Note that the profile chosen will be based on your system's MAC level (e.g., MAC-2_Sensitive).

 - Replace the .nessus file in the “config” directory with the scan policy you created

 - Update the nessus-config.properties file in the “config” directory with the name of the Nessus policy file you just created.
 The nessusPolicy field must reference the exact name of the policy file you placed in the “config” directory.